-A native of Lake Charles, La., Vincent returned to LSU last fall after a four-year stint in the NFL with the Pittsburgh Steelers and Atlanta Falcons.
+A native of Lake Charles, La., Vincent returned to LSU after a four-year stint in the NFL with the Pittsburgh Steelers and Atlanta Falcons.
 Vincent won a Super Bowl title as a member of the Steelers in 2008.
 Vincent graduated in the spring of 2011 with a degree in communications studies.

 A four-year letterwinner for the Tigers from 2003-06, Vincent capped his LSU career with 2,021 yards and 17 touchdowns.
 He recorded six 100-yard games, including an SEC Championship Game record 201 yards in LSU's 34-13 win over Georgia in the 2003 title game.

 Vincent then followed that with 117 yards on 16 carries in LSU's 21-14 victory over top-ranked Oklahoma to claim the BCS National Championship in January of 2004.
-Vincent played in 51 games during his career, starting 18 times.
+He played in 51 games during his career, starting 18 times.

 Vincent finished his rookie season with 1,001 yards and 10 touchdowns, which still stands as the most rushing yards by a true freshman in LSU history.